Introduction

 \]

 where \(f\) is a prescribed continuous function on the unit circle.
-The

-structural parallel with the heat and wave equations on the bounded interval is
+The structural parallel with the heat and wave equations on the bounded interval is

-direct: in each case a second-order linear PDE is supplemented with data on the
+direct.
+In each case a second-order linear PDE is supplemented with data on the

 boundary of the spatial domain.
-The difference is the absence of a time variable
+The difference is the absence of a time variable and

-conditions.
-The natural choice of coordinates is polar.
+natural choice of coordinates is polar.

 Polar Coordinates and Separation of Variables